Trump's latest round of tariffs are poised to go into effect. Here's what we know

 NEW YORK (AP) — President Donald Trump has launched tariff wars with nearly all of America’s trading partners.
 And there’s no end in sight.

-A number of sweeping new taxes on goods from other countries are already here — with more set to take effect as soon as Wednesday.
+A number of sweeping new taxes on goods from other countries are already here — and more took effect on Wednesday.
 Trump has promised higher rates for his latest and most severe volley of duties, which he calls “reciprocal” tariffs.

 With so many back-and-forth tariff actions and threats, it can be tough to keep track of where things stand.
 Here’s a rundown of what you need to know.